Jingle Bells: One song two cities

 Jingle bells, jingle bells, jingle all the way

-Jingle bells is one of the world’s best known, most loved, most universal Christmas carols, and everyone has sung it at least once in their life.
+Jingle Bells is one of the world’s best-known, most loved, universal Christmas carols; everyone has sung it at least once.
 But what is this song about?
 What is its story?
-Actually, Jingle Bells is not a Christmas song.
+Jingle Bells is not a Christmas song.
 Moreover, it is a precious legacy that cannot be shared between the two cities of America…

 But let’s focus on the author’s story first!

-The song’s author, James Lord Pierpont, wasn’t actually a composer.
+The song’s author, James Lord Pierpont, wasn’t a composer.
 He was born in Boston in 1822, the son of well-known author and pastor John Pierpont.
 His father was an abolitionist clergyman.
-From an early age, James Lord Pierpont pursued adventures away from his family in Boston.
-He escaped boarding school at age 14, joined the crew of a whaling ship.
-He spent about 10 years at sea.
-With the gold rush, he was among the fortune hunters who made their way to California in 1849.
+James Lord Pierpont pursued adventures away from his family in Boston from an early age.
+He escaped boarding school at age 14 and joined the crew of a whaling ship.
+He spent about ten years at sea.
+He was among the fortune hunters who made their way to California in 1849 with the gold rush.
 He left his wife and children behind in Medford, Massachusetts, while chasing riches in the West.
-He returned a few years later without realizing his dream of becoming rich.
-In 1853 he set out for Savannah, Georgia.
-This time he was leaving his family to become an organist at a church where his brother was the pastor.
+He returned a few years later without realising his dream of becoming rich.
+In 1853, he set out for Savannah, Georgia.
+This time, he was leaving his family to become an organist at a church where his brother was the pastor.
 He earned his living by composing songs.
 In 1856, a few months after the death of his first wife, he married the daughter of the mayor of Savannah.
 And again, he left his two children from his first marriage with his father in the North…

-To some, Pierpont was a rebellious, adventurous traveler.
+To some, Pierpont was a rebellious, adventurous traveller.
 Some didn’t like it at all.
 To some, he was a loser.
 But he is nonetheless a beloved, unshared son among the residents of Medford and Savannah.
-Because he left his name in history and the most loved Christmas song of all time.
-His name is on a plaque at 19 High St: “On this site was the Simpson Tavern.
+Because he left his name in history and the most loved Christmas song of all time, his name is on a plaque at 19 High St: “On this site was the Simpson Tavern.
 ‘Jingle Bells’ was composed here.
 In 1850, James Pierpont wrote the song ‘Jingle Bells’ here in the presence of Mrs. Otis Waterman.”
-But then there was a development that brought the two cities against each other.
+But then a development brought the two cities against each other.
 Simpson had moved to Savannah, where his brother lived.
-This song, which was played on a school thanksgiving day, was very popular.
-For this reason, it was beginning to be used in New Year celebrations as well.
-Pierpont copyrighted the song while in Savannah and officially released it under the title ‘One’.
-The lyrics to the song, which describes the northern sleigh rides and races, were later changed to “Jingle Bells”, but it did not gain popularity until 1859 after the words were changed (from “Bells” to “Horse Open Sleigh”).
+This song, played on a school Thanksgiving day, was viral.
+For this reason, it was also beginning to be used in New Year celebrations.
+Pierpont copyrighted the song in Savannah and officially released it under ‘One’.
+The lyrics to the song, which describes the northern sleigh rides and races, were later changed to “Jingle Bells”, but it did not gain popularity until 1859 after the words were reversed (from “Bells” to “Horse Open Sleigh”).
 It became one of the most famous Christmas carols at that time.
-It seems that the song was written by Medford, but officially released in Savannoh… So who’s right?
+Medford wrote the song, but it was officially released in Savannah… So who’s right?
 No right!
-There is no victory lap in sleigh… There is only one song, there are plaques in two separate cities that embrace the composer, and two cities clinging to their bells…
+There is no victory lap in Sleigh… There is only one song, plaques in two separate cities that embrace the composer, and two cities clinging to their bells…

 Of course, these discussions don’t affect the magic of the holiday-invoking song “Jingle Bells” with its catchy melody and the classic image of a sleigh gliding through a winter landscape.
-So what does this Christmas classic holiday song tell about?
-“Jingle Bells” is about joyful sled races, sleigh rides and part of the lifestyle of that era.
+So, what does this classic Christmas holiday song tell us?
+“Jingle Bells” is about joyful sledge races, sleigh rides and part of the lifestyle of that era.

-Towards the second half of the 18OOs, sleds took the place of cars on the snow-covered streets.
-Americans were very fond of sledding.
-They used to sleigh and return to neighboring villages to dance among the white snow.
-The couples enjoyed the flavor of the sleds, which they filled with cloaks, shawls, woolen clothes, sighs, smiles, laughter, conversations and stolen kisses.
-Boston wasn’t the only city to use sledges as a winter transport.
-In New York, sledding was fashionable on Broadway and in Central Park, which had just opened in 1857.
-For some it was a courtship ritual.
-Sledding with its tinkling bells was a popular activity, not only for travel and entertainment, but also for displaying wealth.
+Towards the second half of the 18OOs, sledges replaced cars on the snow-covered streets.
+Americans were very fond of sledging.
+They used to sleigh and return to neighbouring villages to dance among the white snow.
+The couples enjoyed the flavour of the sledges, which they filled with cloaks, shawls, woollen clothes, sighs, smiles, laughter, conversations and stolen kisses.
+Boston was one of many cities to use sledges as a winter transport.
+In New York, sledging was fashionable on Broadway and in Central Park, which had just opened in 1857.
+For some, it was a courtship ritual.
+With its tinkling bells, sledging was a popular activity for travel, entertainment, and displaying wealth.

-The song is about people having fun at the winter sled races on the Mystic River in Medford, Massachusetts.
-Located just north of Boston, this town was very famous for its rum production.
-During the sled races, taverns were overflowing.
+The song is about people having fun at the winter sledge races on the Mystic River in Medford, Massachusetts.
+Located just north of Boston, this town was famous for its rum production.
+During the sledge races, taverns were overflowing.
 During this pleasant period, rum was drunk while racing in the snow.
 That’s why Jingle Bells was a song about sleigh rides, drinking, and talking with friends and lovers.
-Lesser-known lines of the song describe picking up girls, sledding in snow, and a high-speed accident.
-But the first verse of the song continued to circulate for centuries, while the others were forgotten.
-Composition by James L. Pierpont, from Louis Armstrong to Frank Sinatra, from Luciano Pavarotti to Andrea Bocelli, from Nini Rosso to others. sung by the artist… The Jingle Bells traveling around the world could not get their speed, it reached space on December 15, 1965.
+Lesser-known lines of the song describe picking up girls, sledging in the snow, and a high-speed accident.
+But the song’s first verse continued circulating for centuries, while the others were forgotten.
+Composition by James L. Pierpont, Louis Armstrong to Frank Sinatra, Luciano Pavarotti to Andrea Bocelli, and Nini Rosso to others.
+Sung by the artist… The Jingle Bells travelling worldwide could not get their speed; they reached space on December 15, 1965.
 American astronaut Wally Schirra used Jingle Bells to express travel by spacecraft.
-And L. Pierpont, on the other hand, was turning into a person and a winner who couldn’t be shared with the favorite Christmas carol of all time…
+And L. Pierpont, on the other hand, was turning into a person and a winner who couldn’t be shared with the favourite Christmas carol of all time…

 Dashing through the snow